birkin/leganto_reading_list_code/instructor_check_flow/instructor_check_readme.md

     - (see output-file "b__oit_subset_01.tsv")
     - (see summary-file "b2__oit_data_01a_summary.json")

-- course-count after filtering out courses with no email-address match: 1,253
+- course-count after filtering out courses with no email-address match: 1,260
     - I used OCRA to find email-addresses from the OIT Bru-ID.
     - (see output-file "c__oit_data_01b.json")

-- course-count for remaining OIT courses after already-in-Leganto check: 1,052
+- course-count for remaining OIT courses after already-in-Leganto check: 1,056
-    - 201 courses were removed because the course was already in Leganto with the same instructor.
+    - 204 courses were removed because the course was already in Leganto with the same instructor.
     - (see file "d__already_in_leganto...tsv")
     - (see file "d2__oit_data_02.json")

+---

+Being corrected...

+---

+Before email correction...

 - course-count for remaining OIT courses after OCRA class_id lookups: 314
     - 738 courses were removed because there were no OCRA class_ids found.